If you’re looking to lose a few pounds, then you might be thinking of taking up running or another form of high intensity cardio exercise.

 It’s this gland that she explains is responsible for “energizing and fueling your calorie burning fire”!

-Bridge also has a number of other health boosting benefits, including improving digestion and increasing your flexibility.
+Bridge also has a number of other health boosting advantages, including improving digestion and increasing your flexibility.

 Focusing on the one-legged variation of the posture, Tarun Shah, an experienced yoga teacher based in India, states: